ebzzry/ebzzry.github.io/en/fkd/zsh-tips-3.md

     % cr

 Inside this shell, the environment has access to the environment outside, including your home directory.
-This allows us to install applications that can make use the data in our host environment.
+This allows us to install applications that can use the data in our host environment.

 If you want to explicitly turn the chroot environment off, run: